Pimping and Pandering Laws

 Penalties for Pimping and Pandering

-If you are found guilty of pimping and/or pandering, the penalties can be quite severe.
-In California, for example, you may face three, four, or six years in state prison (and a $10,000 fine) for one count of either pimping or pandering.
-The penalties rise to three, six, or eight years in prison if you are accused or pimping or pandering a minor.
+In California, for example, a violator faces three, four, or six years in state prison (and a $10,000 fine) for one count of either pimping or pandering.
+The penalties rise to three, six, or eight years in prison if the violator is accused of pimping or pandering a minor.
 In other states, the penalties can be as harsh as up to thirty years in prison for procurement of a minor into the sex industry.

-If the state proves all the elements of the crime, the defendant may assert various affirmative defenses to escape liability.
+As with all criminal charges, a defendant may assert various affirmative defenses to avoid conviction.
 These include, but are not limited to, coercion/duress, insanity, entrapment, mistake of fact, and involuntary intoxication.
-Defenses vary significantly between state case law, so as a defendant, you will want to work with a qualified attorney to determine the best strategy for your particular case.
+It's important to keep in mind that the availability of a particular defense will vary significantly depending on the specific circumstances of your situation and state case law.
+For this reason, it's best to work with a local attorney to determine the best defense strategy for each case.

-They say "Pimpin' ain't easy," but defending against pimping and pandering charges is almost certainly harder.
+Defending against pimping and pandering charges is no easy task and requires a solid understanding of the law and your rights.
 The assistance of a competent attorney can help develop a defense plan tailored to your case.
-Get started today by meeting with an experienced defense attorney near you.
+Get started today by meeting with an experienced sex crimes attorney near you.